Coaches Poll

-The Coaches Poll is a weekly ranking of the top 25 NCAA Division I Football Bowl Subdivision (FBS) college football, Division I college basketball, and Division I college baseball teams.
-The football version of the poll has been known officially as the Amway Coaches Poll since 2014.
+In the United States, the Coaches Poll is a weekly ranking of the top 25 NCAA Division I Football Bowl Subdivision (FBS) college football, Division I college basketball, and Division I college baseball teams.
+The football version of the poll has been known officially as the US LBM Coaches Poll since 2023.

-The football rankings are compiled by the Amway Board of Coaches which is made up of 62 head coaches at Division I FBS institutions.
+The football rankings are compiled by the US LBM Board of Coaches which is made up of 62 head coaches at Division I FBS institutions.
 All coaches are members of the American Football Coaches Association (AFCA).
 The basketball rankings are compiled by the USA Today Sports Board of Coaches which is made up of 32 head coaches at Division I institutions.
 All are members of the National Association of Basketball Coaches (NABC).
 The baseball rankings are compiled by the USA Today Sports Board of Coaches which is made up of 31 head coaches at Division I institutions.
 All are members of the American Baseball Coaches Association (ABCA).

 The football Coaches Poll was an element of the Bowl Championship Series (BCS) rankings, a voting system used from 1998 to 2013 to determine the teams to play in the BCS National Championship Game.

 History

 The Coaches Poll began selecting the "Top 20" teams on a weekly basis during the 1950-1951 college football and basketball seasons.
 For the 1990-1991 football and basketball seasons, the poll expanded to a "Top 25," and it has retained this format since.
-It was initially published by United Press – known from 1958 as United Press International (UPI) – from 1950 thru 1990, followed by USA Today/CNN from 1991 thru 1996, USA Today/ESPN from 1997 to 2004, and USA Today from 2005 to the present.
+It was initially published by United Press – known from 1958 as United Press International (UPI) – from 1950 through 1990, followed by USA Today/CNN from 1991 thru 1996, USA Today/ESPN from 1997 to 2004, and USA Today from 2005 to the present.

 In February 2014, Amway was announced as the title sponsor of the college football Coaches Poll, which became known officially as the Amway Coaches Poll.
 The basketball and baseball polls were not sponsored by Amway and did not adopt this name.
+In August 2023, US LBM, a distributor of specialty building materials, became the football poll's new title sponsor in a deal that will run through at least the 2026 season.